Mauregina/Mauregina/README.md

 🔭 I love coding!
 I’m currently working as a QA Engineer focusing on API testing using Postman and JavaScript in the request scripts.

-🌱 I am also upgrading my QA skills by learning new testing tools such as Cumcumber, Selenium, Cypress, etc.
+🌱 I am also upgrading my QA skills by learning new testing tools such as Cucumber, Selenium, Cypress, etc.

 ⚡ I am currently doing a MBA in data science and artificial intelligence.